Cost of reaching zero-dose children

 In Ethiopia, we have partnered with Fenot Associates to analyze the cost and number of zero-dose children reached through of periodic intensification of routine immunization (PIRI), and mobile health and nutrition teams (MHNTs) implemented in the Somali and Afar regions.
 Read the study report here

-In Pakistan, we are working with PHC Global to analyze the cost of several strategies implemented in Punjab and Sindh: enhanced/integrated outreach, Clinics on Wheels which deliver primary healthcare in urban slums, and the leveraging of polio campaigns to identify zero-dose children.
+In Pakistan, we partnered with PHC Global to analyze the cost of several strategies implemented in Punjab and Sindh: enhanced/integrated outreach, Clinics on Wheels which deliver primary healthcare in urban slums, and the leveraging of polio campaigns to identify zero-dose children.
 Read the study report here.

 Global costing evidence synthesis